robknows/JTests/README.md

-# Jutl
+# JTests
-Some better dressed testing functions for J
+Some explicit testing functions for J

-# Usage for testing functions: found in Jutl.ijs
+# Usage for testing functions: found in JTests.ijs

 If I have some code I want to test such as: